Are you registered to vote?

 Other ways to register or update your information

-- On your tax return every year, check the Elections Canada boxes.
-Even if you're already registered, it's an easy way to keep your registration up to date.
+- On your Canada Revenue Agency tax return every year.
+Checking "Yes" to the questions in the Elections Canada section is an easy way to keep your voter registration up to date.

-- At your local Elections Canada office or your polling place when you go to vote.
-This option is available only after a general election or by-election has been called in your riding.
+- At your local Elections Canada office or assigned polling place when you go to vote.
+This option is available only when a general election or by-election is underway in your riding.

 Register of Future Electors